scverse/cookiecutter-scverse/{{cookiecutter.project_name}}/docs/contributing.md

 -   [sphinx-autodoc-typehints][], to automatically reference annotated input and output types
 -   Citations (like {cite:p}`Virshup_2023`) can be included with [sphinxcontrib-bibtex](https://sphinxcontrib-bibtex.readthedocs.io/)

-See the {doc}`scanpy:dev/documentation` for more information on how to write documentation.
+See the scanpy’s {doc}`scanpy:dev/documentation` for more information on how to write your own.

 [sphinx]: https://www.sphinx-doc.org/en/master/
 [myst]: https://myst-parser.readthedocs.io/en/latest/intro.html